A BRIEF NOTE ON THE PIOCCI

 - Legal and Statutory bodies

-- Non-Government Organisations that are effectively engaged in path breaking socio-economic initiatives
+- Non-Government Organizations that are effectively engaged in path breaking socio-economic initiatives

-PIOCCI plans to strategize and gradually offer services in several areas including :-
+PIOCCI is working to offer services in several areas including :-

 - Skilling workers prior to their overseas employment; Skilling Returning workers

 - Migration issues including services to counter exploitation by recruitment agents

 - Business services to address problems faced by Indian diaspora including SMEs and professionals overseas

 - Regular interactive conferences in different regions across the world with delegations comprising policymakers, sector specific businesses and experts, in conjunction with local missions in the city/country

 - Enthuse and ensure diaspora chapters of PIOCCI in their host country interact with their local policymakers, businessmen and experts to drive the economic connect between the country and India.

 PIOCCI works closely with reputed entrepreneurs and Indian diaspora associations in several countries.
 PIOCCI now has presence in more than 50 countries especially those with significant number of Indians, both NRIs and PIOs.